SciSpectator/BioGenVariate/README.md

 GeoExplorer is a sophisticated, GUI-driven Python application designed for in-depth analysis of gene expression multispiecies data from the Gene Expression Omnibus (GEO).
 It provides a multi-step workflow to extract, filter, label, and analyze biological samples, moving beyond simple keyword searches to incorporate advanced semantic filtering, statistical analysis, and ontology-based natural language processing contextualization from sample descriptions.

-The suite is engineered for researchers who need to identify relevant sample cohorts from the vast GEO database, classify them into case/control groups, and explore the descriptive metadata associated with unique gene expression patterns.
+The suite is engineered for researchers who need to identify relevant sample cohorts, analyze case/control groups, and explore the descriptive metadata associated with unique gene expression patterns.
+It excels at analyzing regions of interest in gene expression distributions (such as tails or specific bins) and generating insightful visualizations, including word clouds of biologically enriched tokens that are clustered into canonical terms based on ontology names like DOID and Uberon.

 🔬 Core Features